A place to share Food, Drink & Hospitality.

 - 5pm-6:00pm Daily

-- Enjoy $7 Draft Frescas & Dig in Daiquiris, half-priced bottles of wine (under $100) & large format beer, $1 off all canned, bottled, and draft beer.
+- Enjoy $7 Draft Frescas & Dig in Daiquiris, half-priced bottles of wine (under $100) & large format beer, and $1 off all canned, bottled, and draft beer.

 Part almanac, cookbook, and comic book, The Odd Duck Almanac is an annual publication and subscription service featuring recipes, stories, and opinions, from the bars and kitchens at Odd Duck, Barley Swine, and Sour Duck Market.